f-ds/f-ds.github.io/_posts/2016-06-18-create-and-publish-vector-data-from-scratch.markdown

    <img title="CLICK TO OPEN !!! - Create new Shapefile layer" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_create_new_shapefilelayer.png" width="50%">

-   then press OK and type your output file name.

    Fill-in the information about the `Geometry Type` and `Attributes` (aka fields) in the following dialogue box as shown below:

+   Then press OK and type your output file name and select the location.
+We choose the name `mura.shp`.
+Other files will be created with the same name but with different extensions, we will have a look on them at the end of the tutorial.

    <img title="CLICK TO OPEN !!! - New layer dialogue box" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_new_layer_dialogue_mod.png" width="50%">